sonatype-nexus-community/nancy/README.md

 ## Development

 `nancy` is written using Golang 1.13, so it is best you start there.

-This project also uses `dep` for dependencies, so you will need to download `dep`.

 Tests can be run like `go test ./... -v`